17 Feb How Equipment Appraisals Impact Business Valuations

 Scenario 1: The net book value of the fixed assets is $100,000.
-In order to estimate the value of intangible assets, the appraiser subtracts the net book value of the fixed assets from the total business value ($700,000 ‐ $100,000), which is $600,000.
-The lender’s collateral value calculation on the fixed assets must be based on the $100,000 net book value.
+In order to estimate the value of intangible assets, the appraiser subtracts the working capital plus the net book value of the fixed assets from the total business value ($700,000 ‐ $50,000 – $100,000), which is $550,000.

 Scenario 2 provides the lender with the most accurate value for both tangible and intangible assets, as both assets were appraised separately.
 More importantly, the lender can use the appraised equipment value in lieu of the net book value, when determining collateral value for their loan.